 Then I arrived at the last chapter ("2016"), where's it's revealed that the entire book is actually a collection of therapy notes!
 The contents are all observations about Jiyoung that her male psychiatrist has recorded based on what Jiyoung and her husband have told him in their sessions.
 So it's not that the book is oddly written (as I began to suspect due to its tone), but that the narration takes on the somewhat formal style of the psychiatrist, digging deep into his vulnerable patient's personal life and memories while remaining respectfully detached from the patient herself (a detachment that's compounded by his lack of experience living as a Korean woman).
 Maybe it was obvious to other readers that the book is written from the psychiatrist's perspective, but I was genuinely surprised.
 It felt like a huge reveal to me.
-And at first I thought the psychiatrist would be one of the good ones, so to speak; he's a man who gets it, or at least is closer to empathizing with the plight of women than most other Korean men seem to be.
+And at first I thought the psychiatrist would be one of the good ones, so to speak; he's a man who gets it, or at least is closer to empathizing with the plight of women than most other Korean men (as depicted) seem to be.
 I hoped that Jiyoung would be in good hands.
-But then those last two paragraphs of the novel showed up like a punch in the gut, like salt rubbed into the wound of righteous indignance (dare I say rage?) that this book opened up in me.
+But then those last two paragraphs of the novel showed up like a punch in the gut, like salt rubbed into the wound of righteous indignance (dare I say rage?) that this book had already opened up in me.
 I won't spoil what exactly he does or says to reveal his true character, but I'll just say that if this is the best Jiyoung has access to as far as mental health support is concerned... she might not ever get truly well.

 Now.
 Given the intense wave of simultaneous praise and outrage that pushed Kim Jiyoung, Born 1982 into international bestseller status after its initial 2016 publication in South Korea, I buckled myself in to read some quality man-thrashing!
-The back cover declares that this is "the global sensation that ignited South Korea's new feminist movement", and I heard that plenty of men were upset about its popularity, so surely there would be some man-thrashing involved?
+The back cover declares that this is "the global sensation that ignited South Korea's new feminist movement," and I heard that plenty of men were upset about its popularity, so surely there would be some man-thrashing involved?
 Right?
 Not exactly.
 The book does pay careful attention to the daily horrors of living as a girl or woman in a way that frequently made me feel afraid, angry, and disheartened for Jiyoung.
 But overall, it's fairly tame in the man-thrashing department.
 Cho Nam-joo matter-of-factly portrays the average Korean woman's experience as she knows it, and if anything she tempers the egregiousness of those daily horrors by using a male narrator to convey them.
 So I definitely get why the book has been such a huge hit, but I don't get why men have been so offended by it.
 Maybe it was the timing of the publication, and maybe I'm missing something because I'm not Korean and don't read Korean.
 In any case, this is certainly a read that I would recommend!
-If you're interested in understanding Korean women's hopes and disappointments along with the countless nuances of Korean mothers' sacrifices, but you don't necessarily want something that will make you collapse in a puddle on the floor like Please Look After Mom and If You Leave Me almost did to me (which also came to mind as I read this), then read this book!
+If you're interested in understanding Korean women's hopes and disappointments along with the countless nuances of Korean mothers' sacrifices, but you don't necessarily want something that will make you collapse into a puddle on the floor like Please Look After Mom and If You Leave Me almost did to me (which also came to mind as I read this), then read this book!

 "Besides, I don't know if I'm going to get married, or if I'm going to have children.
 Or maybe I'll die before I get to do any of that.
 Why do I have to deny myself something I want right now to prepare for a future that may or may not come?"
 (60)."Disappointment collected between them like dust on top of the refrigerator or medicine cabinet—spots clearly visible but neglected...
 Onto the feelings left unsaid for so long that they were desiccated and crackling, a tiny spark of a flame fell and instantly reduced the most shining romance of youth to ashes" (107-8)."The world had changed a great deal, but the little rules, contracts, and customs had not, which meant the world hadn't actually changed at all" (119)."Help out?
 What is it with you and 'helping out'?
 You're going to 'help out' with chores.
 'Help out' with raising our baby.
 'Help out' with finding me a new job.
 Isn't this your house, too?
 Your home?
 Your child?
 And if I work, don't you spend my pay, too?
 Why do you keep saying 'help out' like you're volunteering to pitch in on someone else's work?"
 (131).